 We might be able to make an argument that while you did commit an accessory after the fact crime, you only did so under duress or coercion from the person who committed the crime.
 The term “duress” means you acted because someone made credible threats to harm or kill you if you don't do what you are told.

-If you have been accused of Penal Code 32 accessory after the fact, you should consult with the Los Angeles criminal defense law firm of Cron, Israels & Stark to review the details and options.
+If you have been accused of Penal Code 32 accessory after the fact, it's crucial that you consult with the Los Angeles criminal defense law firm of Cron, Israels & Stark to review the details and options.
+This step will provide you with the necessary guidance and support during this challenging time.

-You should not make any statements to police as they can be used against you later in court.
-We need to closely examine every details to determine a defense strategy to obtain the best possible resolution on your case.
+You should not make any statements to the police, as they can be used against you later in court.
+We need to examine every detail to determine a defense strategy to obtain the best possible resolution to your case.

 We serve clients throughout Southern California, including the greater Los Angeles area and the San Fernando Valley.
 Call our law firm for a free case evaluation.